 abhi ram salammagarionline · fremont, ca

-Dense 70B in MLX on M3 Ultra 512GB: prefill and decode curves from 4K to 128K context
+Dense Bench, Part 1: Prefill and decode curves from 4K to 128K context.

 by Abhi Ram Salammagari and Koushik Salammagari

-Part 1 of the dense-bench series — see Part 0 for why this benchmark exists at all, and Part 2 for the Llama 128K cliff.
+Part 1 of the dense-bench series — see Part 0 for why this benchmark exists at all, Part 2 for the Llama 128K cliff, and Part 3 for what compressing the KV cache costs you.

 Mac Studio M3 Ultra with 512 GB unified memory can fit dense 70B-class models at 4-bit quantization with ~390 GB of headroom for KV cache.
 The interesting question isn't can it run — it's what does the curve look like as you push context from 4K to 128K.
 We ran two such models — Llama-3.1-70B-Instruct-4bit and Qwen-2.5-72B-Instruct-4bit — across six prompt lengths and two prompt types via mlx-lm 0.31.2 on MLX 0.31.1.
 The harness is open source: see mlx-dense-bench.